 Student Success through Transformational Change

-This initiative is a multi-component plan for increasing student success at Washington State University (Co-Principal Investigators: Laura Hill (Chair, Human Development, CAHNRS), Samantha Swindell (Asst.
-Dean for Assessment & Curriculum, CAS) and Denise Yost (CTLL Director, CAHNRS)).
+This initiative is a multi-component plan for increasing student success at Washington State University (Co-Principal Investigators: Laura Hill (Vice Provost, Faculty Development and Affairs), Samantha Swindell (Assistant Dean for Assessment & Curriculum, College of Arts & Sciences), and Bill Davis (Associate Dean for Undergraduate Education, College of Veterinary Medicine)).
 Overall, the aim is to produce transformational change on both the institutional and individual level.
 This program works by creating a university that supports students emotionally, socially, and academically while producing graduates positioned for life-long success.

 Major components of the initiative include a parent handbook intervention, curriculum and faculty development, and a comprehensive research strategy.
 Most importantly, the focus of the initiative is to improve student resiliency and empowerment using interventions known to support students’ emotional, social, and academic development.